hyuqing11/LAMMPS_POTENTIAL/README.md

 2. Recompile LAMMPS.

 In the input file for LAMMPS, use the following commands:
-In the input file for LAMMPS, use the following commands:

 - `pair_style quart/cut 1.5`: This command sets the pair style to quartic potential with a cutoff distance of 1.5 units.
 It models the interaction between particles in the system.